-During initial training NQSW on the NIPE programme are not counted as part of the budgeted establishment because of the protected time needed to complete required learning.

-Alongside the NIPE arrangements, we offer a number of initial training routes enabling individuals, including some of our own employees, to gain a social worker qualification under the umbrella of the Norfolk Social Work Academy.
+- 2 x deferred from Cohort 11 - 8 x potential applicants from 'Step-up to Social Work' MA - 2.2.5 During initial training NQSW on the NIPE programme are not counted as part of the budgeted establishment because of the protected time needed to complete required learning. - 2.2.6 Alongside the NIPE arrangements, we offer several initial training routes enabling individuals, including some of our own employees, to gain a social worker qualification under the umbrella of the Norfolk Social Work Academy.
 By providing trainees with work placements in our service we build a relationship with them which can be continued through the NIPE process and on into front line teams.
-Routes include degrees in Social Work through the UEA or OU, Social Work apprenticeships which come online in 2019, Frontline and the DfE funded Step Up to Social Work programme.
-We have also worked regionally on the LGA's Return to Social Work pilot.
-We will be taking the lessons learned from this and considering how we can develop our NIPE offer further.
+Routes include degrees in Social Work through HEIs or OU, Social Work apprenticeships which come online in 2019, Frontline and the DfE funded Step Up to Social Work programme.
+We have also worked regionally on the LGA's Return to Social Work pilot and will incorporate this into our scheme.